 Nine Standards Rigg, Mountain summit in Cumbria, England

-The nine stone cairns have appeared on maps since the 18th century and likely served as boundary markers between the historic regions of Westmorland and Swaledale.
-Over time, this location became an established waypoint for travelers crossing the moorland of northern England.
+The nine cairns have appeared on maps since the 18th century and are thought to have served as boundary markers between the old regions of Westmorland and Swaledale.
+Their exact origin is still debated, which makes them one of the more intriguing features of the northern Pennines.

 The summit lies along the famous Coast to Coast Walk, drawing long-distance hikers from around the world who use it as a key waypoint.
 For many walkers, reaching this spot marks an important milestone in their multi-day journey across northern England.